Cherreads

 "Damn it… shut up, me…"

-Milo stopped and glanced over his shoulder.
+Milo stopped, glancing over his shoulder.

 "Oh… you're still following me."